learningequality/ricecooker/README.md

 ### Step 3a: Adding Files ###

 To add a file to your node, you must start by creating a file object from `ricecooker.classes.files`.
-Your program is responsible for determining which file object to create.
+Your sushi chef is responsible for determining which file object to create.
 Here are the available file models:
 - __ThumbnailFile__: png or jpg files to add to any kind of node
 - __AudioFile__: mp3 file
 - __DocumentFile__: pdf file